bermannoah/coffee-maker-bot/README.md

-Coffee (Maker) Bot
+# Coffee (Maker) Bot

 A light-weight system for having a Raspberry Pi respond to [Coffee Bot](https://coffeebot.coffee) commands.
 A work in progress.

 ### Technical details:

-A Node/Express API and a simple little view written in Jade.
-Tests with Mocha/Chai/Selenium.i
+A Node/Express API and a view written in Jade.
+Tests with Mocha/Chai/Selenium.